ChriZhang/academic-kickstart/content/home/about.md

 # Welcome!

-I am currently a PhD candidate at the Laboratoire Jacques-Louis Lions.
+I am currently a PhD candidate at the Laboratoire Jacques-Louis Lions, under the supervision of [Jean-Michel Coron](https://www.ljll.math.upmc.fr/coron/).
 I am interested in the control and stabilization of PDEs, more specifically problems of internal control and stabilization for hyperbolic systems.